Are you a creative person?

 Even the fictional creative genius, Don Draper, had a process.
 “Just think about it deeply, and then forget it.
 An idea will…jump up in your face.”

-Harvard researchers have found that distracting yourself from the idea generation process can help you disengage from a fixation on the ineffective solution.
+Harvard researchers have found that distracting yourself from the idea-generation process can help you disengage from a fixation on an ineffective solution.
 The longer you work on an idea, the more entrenched you’ll become in a single way of thinking.
 That’s what creates 20 blogs on the same topic with no new or interesting insights.
 Step away from the problem, go for a run, sleep on it, and you’ll give your subconscious a chance to form new connections and new ideas.

 Another thing all of these models have in common is the final stage of evaluation.
 Creating ideas is a difficult process.
 Once you are 95% of the way there, resist the urge to call it good enough.
 After you have your raw concepts for content ideas, evaluate them and how they fit into your overall content creation strategy.

 Creating a complete content calendar requires plenty of content, but that content is useless if it doesn’t fit your audience, buyers’ journey, keywords, and overall marketing plan.